Pumelela Matshikwe

 Pumelela Matshikwe (born 19 June 1984) is a South African former first-class cricketer who played for the Highveld Lions cricket team.

+Match fixing ban and jail

 In August 2016, he was given a ten-year ban by Cricket South Africa for his involvement in match fixing during the 2015–16 Ram Slam T20 Challenge tournament.
 In June 2022, he was given a six-year jail sentence, which was suspended for five years, for his part in the match fixing.